Get your super together and save!

 If you have had different jobs with different employers over your working career you will probably have superannuation accounts in many different funds.
-Apart from the time it takes to keep track of these accounts, there are three more serious concerns of which you should be aware of.
+Apart from the time it takes to keep track of these accounts, there are three more serious concerns of which you should be aware.

 Choosing the right investments for your situation is critical to maximising your retirement nest egg.
 Super is for the long term and just 1% extra in returns every year can make a significant difference.

-More than one fund means you receive multiple annual reports and statements.
+More than one fund means you receive multiple annual reports and statements either by post or to your inbox.
 Apart from being a nuisance, the big danger is that your super will be eroded by fees.

 An inactive account is one that has not been accessed or contributed to in the past 12 months and the super fund cannot locate the account owner.
 Superannuation held in inactive accounts with balances less than $6,000 is transferred into the federal government’s consolidated revenue account.
-As there are billions of dollars held in inactive accounts, this is a huge windfall for the government.
-Does any of this money belong to you?
+As there are billions of dollars held in inactive accounts, this is a huge windfall for the government, but does any of this money belong to you?